arthmoeros/rik/README.md

 You can use this library, for each resource you only need to:

 - Write a js file defining your controller via a ES6 class and four methods: get, post, patch and delete.
-- Put it in a "version" folder.
+- Put it in a "version"/resources folder.
 - Write schemas using yaml [joi-json](https://github.com/vandium-io/joi-json) based files, for each method and request/response.

 Having that, Iunctio will start with your resources ready to go, or said in another way...